KaiMagnusMueller/figmakit-plugin-ui/README.md

 ## Building

-To build your library:
+To build the library (for uploading to npm, or example, but npm publish does this for you as well):

 ```bash
 npm run package
 ```

-To create a production version of your showcase app:
+To create a production version of the library:

 ```bash
 npm run build